Govinda (actor)

 Govinda was a member of the Parliament of India from 2004 to 2009.
-As part of the Indian National Congress, he was elected the 7th member of parliament for the Mumbai North constituency of Maharashtra, India in the 14th Lok Sabha elections in 2004, defeating Ram Naik of the Bharatiya Janata Party.
-He is currently working on a famous and popular Bengali show on Zee Bangla Dance Bangla Dance 2021, Season 11 as Judge which started airing on 22 May 2021.
+As the Indian National Congress party member, he was elected as Member of Parliament (MP) form the Mumbai North constituency of Maharashtra, India in the Lok Sabha elections of 2004.
+In 2024, just before the Lok Sabha elections, he joined Shiv Sena.

 Early life and background

-Govinda was born into a Hindu Khatri family on 21 December 1963 to former actor Aroon (alias Arun Kumar Ahuja) and singer-actress Nirmala Devi.
+Govinda was born on 21 December 1963 to former actor Aroon (alias Arun Kumar Ahuja) and singer-actress Nirmala Devi.
+He belongs to an ethnically mixed family, as, through his father, his grandfather was Punjabi while his grandmother was Sindhi, and he himself identifies more with his Punjabi side.

-Govinda's mother hailed from Varanasi, Uttar Pradesh.
-Aroon came to Mumbai from Gujranwala, Punjab which is now in Punjab, Pakistan, to become an actor in the late 1930s.
+Govinda's father Aroon hailed from Gujranwala, Punjab which is now in Punjab, Pakistan while his mother was from Varanasi, Uttar Pradesh.
+His father came to Mumbai to become an actor in the late 1930s.
 He is best known for appearing in Mehboob Khan's Aurat (1940).
 Aroon's professional career as an actor lasted for 15 years, from 1939 to 1954.
 In these years, he worked as a hero in 30 films.
 He produced one unsuccessful film which caused financial loss.
 The family, living in a bungalow on Mumbai's Carter Road, moved to Virar, a northern Mumbai suburb, where Govinda was born.
-The youngest of 6 children, he was given the pet name "Chi Chi," meaning "little finger" in Punjabi.
+The youngest of 5 children, he was given the pet name "Chi Chi," meaning "little finger" in Punjabi.

 Acting career

-1986–90: Debut and breakthrough
+1986–1991: Rise to fame

 After Govinda received a Bachelor of Commerce degree from Vartak College, Vasai, his father suggested a career in films.
-Around this time, Govinda saw the film Disco Dancer; afterward, he practiced for hours and circulated a promotional VHS cassette.
-He was offered jobs in a fertilizer commercial and an Allwyn ad.
+Around this time, Govinda saw the film Disco Dancer (1982); afterward, he practised for hours and circulated a promotional VHS cassette.
+He was offered jobs in a fertiliser commercial and an Allwyn ad.

 He was offered the role of Abhimanyu in the popular mythological serial Mahabharat (1988) during its casting and he even had auditioned for it.
-Still, soon he bagged his first Bollywood film.
-His first lead role was in Tan-Badan opposite Khushbu, directed by his uncle Anand.
+Soon he bagged his first Bollywood project.
+His first lead role was in Tan-Badan (1986) opposite Khushbu, directed by his uncle Anand.
 Govinda began shooting for his next film, Love 86, in June 1985.
-His first release was Ilzaam (1986) which was a box office success, soon followed by another hit Love 86 that same year.
+His first release was Ilzaam (1986), followed by Love 86 that same year, both of which emerged as commercial successes.

 He went on to star in many films of various genres between 1987 and 1989 including the family dramas Khudgarz (1987), Dariya Dil (1988), Ghar Ghar Ki Kahani (1988) and action and drama films including Hatya (1988), Marte Dam Tak (1987), Jeete Hain Shaan Se (1988) and Jung Baaz (1989).
 Govinda worked with David Dhawan for the first time in the 1989 action film Taaqatwar and worked with Rajinikanth and Sridevi in Gair Kanooni that same year.